 - Have the desire to be a part of something larger than yourself. - Teamwork

-- Want to give back to your community and are able to balance your needs with those of our patients and their families. - Wholeness
+- Want to give back to your community and balance your needs with those of our clients and their families. - Wholeness

 - Show kindness and concern for others. - Compassion